modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 # Paper Reading Notes: Scaling Memcache At Facebook

 Facebook uses memcache as a key-value cache in between frontend instances and MySQL databases.
-It is optimized for read-heavy scenarios where heavy read on SQL databases would be prohibitive.
-Memcache in itself is an in-memory, single computer, key-value cache; this paper explains how Facebook scaled this out to a multi-computer, multi-region key-value cache with a SQL-backed permanent store.
+It is optimized for read-heavy scenarios where direct SQL databases use would be prohibitive.
+Memcache in itself (the original open-source project) is an in-memory, single computer, key-value cache; this paper explains how Facebook scaled this out to a multi-computer, multi-region key-value cache with a SQL-backed permanent store.
+It also goes over how it is used in their server-side architecture.

-Typically, a client connects to a front-end through a load-balancer, the frontend requests data needed to render the client's request (let's say a friend's feed) to many different memcache instances, aggregates all the results and returns the result to the client.
-This is done through an _all-to-all_ communication pattern, where frontends fetch data from many memcache instances (in theory, one frontend instance could be connected to all memcache instances; memcache instances do not communicate with each-other).

 **Keywords**: key-value stores, memcache, large scale distributed systems, distributed cache.